Skip to main content

 Last updated: March 22, 2026

-A good fit for families who need the lowest possible cost and students who want small classes and close faculty access. no major red flags in the data. generous financial aid cuts net price well below sticker; 81% of students receive Pell Grants — strong access mission.
+A good fit for competitive applicants and families who need the lowest possible cost. no major red flags in the data. generous financial aid cuts net price well below sticker; 84% of students receive Pell Grants — strong access mission.

 Accept